 Blades of Khorne

 Like the sound of Slaves of Darkness but want a little edge to your nefarious warring?
-Consider the Blades of Khorne and their demonic forces for your next tabletop fancy.
+Consider the Blades of Khorne and their daemonic forces for your next tabletop fancy.
 Crimson Bloodletter daemons, adept in gouging the vital organs of others in melee combat, rush to the frontlines of conflict, supported by a satanist’s dream dinner party of other devilish creatures – complete with pointy horns, serpent tongues, and bat wings.
 Other mortal cultists are along for the ride, sporting big axes and big abs.

 Alien empires: Read our Warhammer 40k Xenos factions guide